sspandit14/GMCD/README.md

   - DataSC server adaptation ✅
 - genericize the code ✅
   - (kind of... slash commands make this somewhat true but a lot of values are still hard coded, there is probably a way to do that better so half done for now...)
+- schedule command that displays an overview of upcoming events (ideally everything -- meetings, events, socials, etc.)
 - add google calendar integration (e.g. add to calander prompt or command for events)
 - direct mailing list registration?
   - not sure if from a user's perspective it's easier to do "click link, enter email, boom" vs "slash command, enter email, boom"...